Spain vs Germany, Euro 2024 quarterfinal: All-time head-to-head record ahead of ESP v GER

 PREVIEW

-Germany faces rival championship challenger Spain in the mouth-watering Euro 2024 quarterfinal clash on Friday.
+Netherlands faces resurgent Turkiye in the Euro 2024 quarterfinal clash on Saturday at the Olympiastadion in Berlin.

-The Germans are enjoying their finest international tournament in eight years, with home fans hoping for their first trophy in a decade, but their match against Spain is also viewed as a premature final between two of the competition’s hottest sides.
+The Dutch are enjoying a fine tournament so far, but their match against Turkiye is viewed as its toughest challenge yet.

-The Germans are also facing a 36-year winless streak in tournaments against Spain, with their previous triumph dating back to Euro 1988.
+With the Dutch dominating possession against Romania and Turkey happy to let Austria have the ball and hit it on the counter, Berlin’s Olympiastadion is likely to see more of the same, with plenty of young talent on display.

-Spain has scored 32 goals in those matches, while the Germans has netted 31 times.
+Netherlands has scored 21 goals in those matches, while the Turkiye has netted 14 times.

 Latest on Sportstar